The Man Who Knew Too Much (collection): Legacy

+The Novak bag became a best-seller and a trendy accessory for celebrities.
+As the brand's primary handbag, it was reissued in various sizes, colours, and fabrics over several years.
+Simone Ashley wore Look 39, a red ball gown, on the red carpet at the 2026 Cannes Film Festival.

 Several looks from The Man Who Knew Too Much have been photographed for editorials in Vogue.
-Paolo Roversi photographed Look 8, a black minidress with lace back, and Look 48, the beaded finale dress, for the December 2005 issue, in a shoot McQueen styled himself.
-Regan Cameron photographed Cate Blanchett in the red ball gown from Look 39.
+Cate Blanchett appeared in the red ball gown from Look 39 for an editorial by Regan Cameron.
 Patrick Demarchelier photographed Look 38, a black floor-length dress with white tulle underskirt.
-Carter Smith also photographed Look 48 for a different shoot, accessorising it with a cropped tweed jacket.

-The Novak bag became a trendy accessory for celebrities.
-As the brand's primary handbag, it was reissued in several sizes, colours, and fabrics over several years.
+Look 48 featured in a shoot by Carter Smith, where it was accessorised with a cropped tweed jacket.
+Paolo Roversi photographed actress Charlotte Rampling in an editorial McQueen styled for the December 2005 issue of British Vogue.
+The shoot was inspired by London organised crime in the 1960s and featured multiple looks including Look 8, a black minidress with lace back, and Look 48, the beaded finale dress.

+Although the Alexander McQueen: Savage Beauty exhibition was intended to cover McQueen's entire career, no items from the collection appeared in the original staging.
+Sarah Jessica Parker, a friend of McQueen's, wore Look 48 for the exhibition's opening.
 The Los Angeles County Museum of Art owns two pairs of shoes attributed to the collection, which appeared in the museum's 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse.
 The National Gallery of Victoria owns a pair of knitted sock boots from The Man Who Knew Too Much.

 Trino Verkade, McQueen's first employee, auctioned her archive in 2014, including four items from The Man Who Knew Too Much.
 One silver cocktail dress, Look 43 on the runway, went for £2,200.
 McQueen's friend Alice Smith auctioned a collection of McQueen memorabilia in 2020; an invitation from The Man Who Knew Too Much sold for $2,440.
+When fashion collector Jennifer Zuiker auctioned her McQueen collection in 2020, a copy of Look 3, a sage vest suit with hunter green accents, sold for $3,438.